CafeOBJ/cafeobj/doc/refman/reference.md

 ## `show mode` switch ## {#switch-show-mode}

 Possible values for `set show mode <mode>` are `cafeobj` and `meta`.

-TODO no further information on what this changes

 ## `sigmatch (<mod-exp>) to (<mod-exp>)` ## {#sigmatch}